-Many homeschoolers prefer to use older history resources such as the popular The Landmark History of the American People.
-The original book was published as one or two volumes a number of times since 1968.
-I have reviewed Avyx’s 2013 edition of the book that is published in two volumes
+Many homeschoolers prefer to use older history resources such as the popular The Landmark History of the American People (LHAP).
+The original book has been published as either one or two volumes a number of times since 1968.
+I have reviewed Avyx’s 2013 edition of the book that is printed in two volumes.

-Aim for Wisdom’s U.S. History Workbook of Questions and Answers was designed specifically for The Landmark History of the American People.
+Aim for Wisdom’s U.S. History Workbook of Questions and Answers was designed for the Avyx edition of LHAP, but it can be used with any version.
 It provides comprehension questions for every chapter and an answer key at the back of the book.
 Note that it includes questions for a final chapter that addresses a few events in the early 1980s that has been omitted from the Avyx version of the textbook.
 (This is not a critical chapter.)

-The U.S. History Assignment Checklist briefly list activities that include the reading assignment in the textbook (usually two or three chapters at a time), workbook questions to answer, a list of events for students to add to their timelines (with images they find or create), flashcard and coloring activities for two states per assignment (e.g., Rhode Island and Vermont), and suggested literature for extra reading.
+The U.S. History Assignment Checklist briefly lists activities that include the reading assignment in the textbook (usually two or three chapters at a time), workbook questions to answer, a list of events for students to add to their timelines (with images they find or create), the use of flashcards and coloring pages for individual states, and reading from the suggested literature selections.

-The U.S. History Assignment Checklist also adds two extra lessons that are not in the textbook.
-First is a preparatory lesson that covers Christopher Columbus and other explorers and is based on the book Columbus by Ingri and Edgar Parin d’Aulaire.
+The Checklist also adds two extra lessons that are not in the textbook.
+The first is a preparatory lesson that covers Christopher Columbus and other explorers and is based on the book Columbus by Ingri and Edgar Parin d’Aulaire.
 This lesson has two pages of questions plus six pages of map work.
 The second extra lesson consists only of mapwork that relates to the 1800s cattle trails and the construction of the Kansas Pacific and Union Pacific railroads.

-A Catholic version of the U.S. History Assignment Checklist adds literature selections and timeline entries for people and topics important to Catholics and doesn’t remove any of the content already there.
+A Catholic version of the Checklist adds literature selections and timeline entries for people and topics important to Catholics and doesn’t remove any of the content already there.

-U.S. History Assignment Checklist is not essential, but it adds more dimensions to the study of U.S. history.
+The Checklist is not essential, but it adds more dimensions to the study of U.S. history.
 Keep in mind that you can use its activities selectively.
 For instance, if your student already knows the states and capitals, you might skip the coloring book and the states and capitals flashcards.
-Of course, you can also choose how many of the works of literature to read as well.
+Of course, you can also choose how many of the works of literature to read.